-Churches can register to use WTG for free and receive a pack of pew tools to leave in and around the church directing givers to the WTG website.
-WTG can easily replace all of the other posters and leaflets you may already be using around the church and on noticeboards, weekly service sheets etc.
+Churches can register to use WTG for free and will receive a poster and pack of pew tools to leave in and around the church, directing givers to the WTG website.

-To register your church on Ways to Give please visit www.waystogive.org.uk/about-us.
+To register your church on Ways to Give please visit waystogive.org.uk/about-us.